-The status quo is being maintained as regards forfeitures on summary conviction: forfeiture of unlawfully caught fish and any fishing gear used in the commission of the offence or to which the offence relates is also provided for as a statutory consequence of conviction (except in the case of conviction under section 8 or 9 of the Bill, involving foreign fishing boats, where the Court has discretion (as heretofore) whether or not to order forfeiture of any fish and gear concerned).
+Section 28 (6) of the Bill as it now stands changes the law in relation to forfeitures in the case of persons convicted summarily for the first time of an offence (other than an offence to which section 8 or 9 of the Bill relates): the Court has discretion as to whether or not to order the forfeiture of unlawfully caught fish and any fishing gear used in the commission of the offence or to which the offence relates; hitherto, forfeiture arose as a statutory consequence of conviction.
+(In the case of summary conviction for an offence under section 8 or 9 of the Bill, involving foreign fishing boats, the Court continues to have discretion (as heretofore) whether or not to order forfeiture of any fish and fishing gear concerned).
+Where the Court decides not to order forfeiture, it must say why in all cases.